-3 Marijuana ETFs to Buy (and 2 More Coming) - Cabot Wealth Network
+The 3 Best Marijuana ETFs to Buy Now, With a Bunch of Others to Watch

 Because there’s a lot of hot money flowing into marijuana stocks, and the operators of exchange-traded funds (ETFs) want a piece of the action!

-The traditional reasons for buying an ETF are that you can avoid the risk of investing in any one stock but still benefit from the growth of the sector—and the marijuana sector is certainly growing, even if things do pull back for a bit after today.
+The traditional reasons for buying an ETF are that you can avoid the risk of investing in any one stock but still benefit from the growth of the sector—and the marijuana sector is certainly growing.

 However, the flip side to that is that an ETF guarantees performance that is not as good as the best stocks—and we at Cabot specialize in picking stocks.
-In fact, I’ve recommended marijuana stocks many times here over the past year or so, and investors who followed my advice have done very well.

-Also, I’ve published six quarterly (now monthly!) issues of Cabot Marijuana Investor, and the average profit of the 13 stocks in the portfolio was as high as 103%.

-The next issue comes out today, Thursday, November 29, and you can sign up here.
+In fact, in the nearly four years since I launched my Cabot Marijuana Investor advisory, my portfolio in that advisory is up 440% while the North American Marijuana Index is up only 66%.
+The biggest reason for that, aside from expert market timing, is that we’ve been able to invest in the fast-growing U.S. companies that are leading the industry, while most institutional investors, and most ETFs, have so far avoided those companies, because of the issue of federal legality.

-Still, for people who want to take the easy route, marijuana ETFs might make sense, so let’s review what’s out there in this explosive market sector.
+Still, for people who want to take the easy route, and avoid the risks of investing in individual stocks, marijuana ETFs can make sense, so let’s review what’s out there in this explosive market sector, starting with the biggest and working our way down.

 Marijuana ETF #1: ETFMG Alternative Harvest (MJ)

-ETFMG Alternative Harvest was the first marijuana ETF in the U.S.—launched last December.
-ETF Managers Group runs a bunch of very targeted ETFs (15 so far), including ETFs that focus on cybersecurity, mobile payments, video game technology, the drone economy and whiskey & spirits.
-Of course, not all these narrowly targeted ETFs succeed.
-Alternative Harvest replaced the Tierra XP Latin America Real Estate ETF (LARE), which no longer exists—for reasons that are not difficult to guess.
+ETFMG Alternative Harvest was the first marijuana ETF in the U.S. and it’s now the biggest, with assets of $1.6 billion.
+ETF Managers Group runs a bunch of very targeted ETFs (13 at the moment), including ETFs that focus on artificial intelligence, climate change, video game technology, cybersecurity, mobile payments, and cloud technology.

-Alternative Harvest ETF’s top 10 stocks include six of the stocks that are in my Cabot Marijuana Investor, but the fund also strays a bit from the marijuana space.
-Its holdings also include a bunch of tobacco companies!

-These include Philip Morris International, British American Tobacco, Swedish Match, Scandinavian Tobacco, Universal Corporation, Japan Tobacco, Altria (previously known as Philip Morris Companies), Imperial Brands and Vector Group.
-I suppose those tobacco companies are in the ETF to provide some balance, and to benefit if/when any of those tobacco companies start to invest in/acquire cannabis companies.
-But mostly I see them as a drag on long-term performance.
+Alternative Harvest ETF’s top holding as I write is Tilray (TLRY), the Canadian company that recently merged with Aphria to create the biggest cannabis company in the world.
+Three other Canadian marijuana providers are also in the top 10.
+But the ETF holds no U.S. companies that sell marijuana, and that’s because the business of those companies is still illegal under U.S. federal law.
+In fact, Alternative Harvest’s top 10 holdings include three tobacco companies (Altria, Philip Morris and Vector Group), as well as companies on the periphery of the marijuana industry, selling fertilizer and cigarette papers.

-Lastly, there’s the matter of expense ratios, which is basically what you pay management to run the ETF.
-ETFMG’s other target ETFs seem to have expense ratios capped at 0.75%, and right now MJX’s expense ratio is exactly 0.75%.
+Lastly, there’s the matter of expense ratios, which is basically what you pay management every year to run the ETF.
+MJ’s expense ratio is 0.75%.

-According to the prospectus, the ETF’s holdings might include biotechnology firms that are involved in emerging medical agriculture (cannabis), firms that invest in such businesses, and firms that provide growing technologies and equipment, like hydroponic technologies.
-Furthermore, the ETF might invest in peripheral areas that support the industry like real estate, media and finance.

-As to the cost of management, Teucrium’s current products have amazingly high expense ratios: corn 2.66%, soybeans 2.63%, sugar 1.73% and wheat 2.54%.
-The ETF that combines the four has an expense ratio of “only” 0.48%, but that’s basically on top of the other ETFs’ expenses.
-My guess is that the new ETF isn’t going to be cheap.
+AdvisorShares, based in Maryland, offers 21 actively managed ETFs, using a range of relatively aggressive investment styles.
+Its Pure U.S. Cannabis ETF gets around the question of U.S. federal illegality by holding “swaps,” which give the ETF exposure to the stocks without actually holding them.
+Thus, MSOS’s largest holdings are “swaps” of all the large U.S. marijuana companies, Green Thumb (GTBIF), Trulieve (TCNNF), Curaleaf (CURLF) and Cresco Labs (CRLBF).
+Started in September 2020, the ETF has already grown assets to $950 million, and the expense ratio is 0.74%.
+I like it.

-Marijuana ETF #3: Horizons Marijuana Life Sciences Index ETF (HMLSF) (HMMJ in Canada)
+Marijuana ETF #3: Horizons Marijuana Life Sciences Index ETF (HMLSF)

-Horizons is a Canadian firm that runs nearly 90 ETFs.
-Some are passive and copy benchmark indexes, some are active, and some are leveraged.
-The Horizons Marijuana Life Sciences Index ETF tries to duplicate the returns of the North American Medical Marijuana Index, which generally includes companies located in Canada (74%), the United States (16%) and Great Britain (10%).
-(How Great Britain got to be part of North America, I have no idea.)
-The ETF has been in operation since April 2017.

-The five largest growers in Canada account for roughly 38% of the ETF’s portfolio.
-As I write, my portfolio of 13 marijuana stocks includes seven of the top 10 holdings in Horizons Marijuana Life Sciences Index ETF.
-There are no tobacco stocks.
-But it’s curious to note the Scotts Miracle-Gro, the relatively conservative lawn-care stock, is the second-largest holding in the ETF’s portfolio!

-And there are expenses.
+Horizons is a Canadian firm that runs nearly 90 ETFs, and this marijuana ETF was started way back in 2017 (the same year I started Cabot Marijuana Investor).
+Assets are now $506 million.
+As I write, its top holding is Tilray (TLRY) and its second is Canopy Growth (CGC), but once again, there is no sign of the U.S. marijuana industry leaders.
 The ETF has an annual management fee of 0.75%.
-And if you live in the U.S., it’s going to cost you even more.

-Marijuana ETF #4: Horizons Junior Marijuana Growers Index ETF (HMJR in Canada)
+Marijuana ETF #4: AdvisorShares Pure Cannabis ETF (YOLO)

-Evolve ETFs is a Canadian company that runs 15 ETFs, including the Automobile Innovation Index (CARS), the Gender Diversity Index (HERS) and the Global Healthcare Enhanced Yield ETF (LIFE).
-SEED will be an actively managed marijuana ETF.
-It will be free to invest in any area of industry.
-And it will even have the option to invest up to 10% of the fund in private companies (digging even deeper into the nursery).
-To me that spells increased risk.

-Judging from Evolve’s current offerings, the ETF’s management fee is likely to be under 1%.
-And again, U.S. investors will pay more.
+Older than its U.S.-focused sibling, YOLO is free to diversify outside the U.S. But its assets are only $378 million, significantly lower than the U.S.-centric fund.
+As I write, the fund’s top holding, accounting for over 12% of assets, is Village Farms International (VFF), a greenhouse vegetable grower that has successfully diversified into marijuana in Canada and hemp in the U.S. Following that are Innovative Industrial Properties (IIPR), a REIT that is the leading landlord of commercial marijuana growers in the U.S., and Tilray (TLRY), the Canadian marijuana giant.
+Following them are four major U.S. companies (again represented by swaps), all of which are in my Cabot Marijuana Investor portfolio.
+Like most of its competitors, YOLO’s expense ratio is 0.75%.

+Global X runs an amazing 81 ETFs, and its marijuana-focused ETF, started in September 2019, ranks 31st in the group by assets, with $205 million as I write.
+By design, the ETF is free to invest wherever it pleases, but right now, 79% of the assets are in Canada, because the fund has avoided the U.S. companies that are not legal under federal law.
+On the bright side, the expense ratio is just 0.51%.

-Marijuana ETF #5: The Marijuana ETF (SEED in Canada)
+Marijuana ETF #6: The Cannabis ETF (THCX)

-Evolve ETFs is a Canadian company that runs 15 ETFs, including the Automobile Innovation Index (CARS), the Gender Diversity Index (HERS) and the Global Healthcare Enhanced Yield ETF (LIFE).
-SEED will be an actively managed marijuana ETF.
-It will be free to invest in any area of industry.
-And it will even have the option to invest up to 10% of the fund in private companies (digging even deeper into the nursery).
-To me that spells increased risk.

-Judging from Evolve’s current offerings, the ETF’s management fee is likely to be under 1%.
-And again, U.S. investors will pay more.
+Started in July 2019, The Cannabis ETF is the first ETF offered by Innovation Shares (its second is focused on Fintech), and with $151 million in assets, it’s off to a good start.
+Still, like most of the players in this category, it’s conspicuously lacking in exposure to the leading U.S. marijuana stocks.
+The expense ratio is 0.70%.

 Which Marijuana ETF is Best?

+Back in 2017 and 2018, Canadian marijuana stocks led the sector, and I did very well focusing on them.
+But since legalized marijuana sales began in Canada in October 2018, those Canadian stocks have cooled off (partly because of a glut of legal cannabis in Canada and a shortage of legal outlets), while the U.S. stocks have soared.
+And going forward I remain very bullish on the U.S. stocks, simply because the economics are so favorable.
+So my favorite ETFs fundamentally are those that own the leading U.S. stocks, namely AdvisorShares Pure U.S. Cannabis (MSOS), AdvisorShares Pure Cannabis (YOLO) and Amplify Seymour Cannabis (CNBS).

-It’s way too early to say.
-But I will say a word about fees.
-When stocks (and the ETFs that invest in them) are up triple digits in a year, as in 2017, it’s easy to shrug off an expense ratio of 1%.
+Lastly, a word about fees.
+When stocks (and the ETFs that invest in them) are up big in a year, it’s easy to shrug off an expense ratio of 1%.
 But when your investment is up only 5%, and then management takes 20% of your gains away, that hurts.
+So don’t overlook the expense ratio.

 For my money, individual stocks remain the place to invest.

-To learn which marijuana stocks I like best – with a possible mini-correction for the sector looming – click here!
+To learn which marijuana stocks I like best, click here!

 Find the Best Stocks to Buy!